itsleeds/coding-best-practices/README.md

 - Git Workflow: A simple, effective approach is to create a new branch for each new feature or bugfix.
 When the work is complete, open a Pull Request on GitHub to merge the changes into the main branch.
 This allows for code review and discussion before changes are finalized.
 - GitHub Features: Beyond version control, GitHub provides useful project management tools.
 Using GitHub Issues to track tasks, bugs, and feature requests is a great way to keep project development organized and transparent.

+If you are new to GitHub and the worflow, checkout the short interactive courses on [GitHub Skills](https://skills.github.com/).

 ## IDEs and AI Assistants